programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 See also the entire table at line 187 in this code.

 **Problem 4 (image)**
 The following does not render in GitHub.
-Not sure if the syntax is correct or not
+Not sure if the syntax is correct or not:

 {% include figure.html filename="JSON.jpg" caption="Caption to image" %}

 # Scope